 This week’s What’s It Worth? comes from Ron K. out of Kansas.
 Ron is considering selling his skid loader — a 2018 John Deere 333G — and wants to know what it’s worth to see what he might expect to receive if he sells at an upcoming auction.

-An analysis of Tractor Zoom’s Iron Comps database reports an average auction sale price of $48,845 based on 55 sale results for all John Deere 333G skid steers going back to April of 2019.
+An analysis of the Tractor Zoom Pro database reports an average auction sale price of $48,845 based on 55 sale results for all John Deere 333G skid steers going back to April of 2019.
 Filtering down to those that are closer to Ron’s 675-hour skid steer, we find that 333Gs that have more than 500 hours but less than 1,000 have an increased average auction value of $54,022 based on 10 comparable sales.

 Additionally, Ron’s skid steer has a bucket attachment, which is fairly standard on most 333G’s.
 If we look to see if the bucket could increase his sale price, we see that John Deere 333Gs with buckets in the same 500-1,000 hour range only bring in an additional $575 in auction sale value.